RituAgrawal1384/Canvas/README.md

-## TAP is a platform which provides various testing automation capability as below
+## TAT is a platform which provides various testing automation capability as below
 1. Web application using selenium
 2. Mobile app using selenium and appium
 3. GraphQL, Rest Assured, WebSocket api